akashgiricse/django-for-newborn-babies/README.md

 ## What is it?
 An introduction
   If you are new to web development and want to learn Django framework, then this guide is for you.<br>
   It's a common problem for beginners to wonder what to do and where to start before learning new technology.
 So to save time on searching and wondering, this guide will help you learn Django framework. <br>
-  **Please note** "This guide is for absolute beginners." <br>
+  **Please note** "This guide is for absolute beginners". <br>

 <a name="before-django"></a>
 ## Things to learn before Django
-  Instead of directly jumping into Django development, you need to have some prerequisite knowledge.
+  Instead of directly jumping into Django development, it is recommended to have some prerequisite knowledge.
 Here are some of my suggestions

   - #### How to use command line (basics)
-    Learning command line will help you a lot.
-You'll see that in most of the Django tutorials, everyone uses the command line.
-If   you don't know command line, it will be too difficult to follow along with those tutorials.<br>
+    Getting comfortable with command line interface will come a long way.
+You'll see that in most of the Django tutorials, command line is used.
+If you are not familiar, it might be a little difficult to follow along with those tutorials.<br>
     Here are some suggested resources
       - [Linux Tutorial - Basic Command Line (video)](https://www.youtube.com/watch?v=cBokz0LTizk)
       - [Beginner's Guide to the Bash Terminal (video)](https://www.youtube.com/watch?v=oxuRxtrO2Ag)<br>